Xitee1/PowerBoard/README.md

 ## Developer-API

-Don't forget to put "Scoreboard" as depend or softdepend
+Don't forget to put "PowerBoard" as depend or softdepend

 ```java
 // Set custom placeholders